Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Key drivers: Land scarcity, family demand, remote work trends

-Houses in growth corridors often beat apartments in the same areas based on market growth data.
+Houses in growth areas often beat apartments in the same spots.

 Apartment Market Trends